"Jackson is unlikely to ever be able to work and will need care for the rest of his life.

 Structured settlements address the problems associated with lump sum settlements.
 The periodic payments prevent compensation funds being dissipated too quickly.
 They make claimants less vulnerable to pressure from others to spend their compensation money inappropriately.
 The funding structure also shifts investment, inflation and mortality risks from claimants (and defendant insurers) to large life insurers that can better handle these risks.

 The problem of lump sum settlements paid in inappropriate circumstances not lasting is one that affects us all.
 Once the money is gone it is only a matter of time before injured people must turn to the government for support.
-A 1997 report by Coopers & Lybrand estimated that in any one year recipients of lump sums cost the Australian Government approximately $225 million.
-See page 13.
+A 1997 report by Coopers & lybrand estimated that in any one year recipients of lump sums cost the Australian Government approximately $225 million.

 While accident victims could now request payment of their common law compensation in the form of periodic payments, this does not happen.
 Injured people tend to prefer lump sums for their tax-free status.
 Defendant insurers also prefer lump sums because they are final and do not involve any ongoing administrative costs.